 K enjoyed speaking French and during this meeting and subsequent meetings we spoke French together.
 (We always addressed each other in the formal manner, using vous.
-He later told me that it took him a long time to tutoyer, to speak in familiar terms with someone, and I said that it was the same for me.
-In Mary Zimbalist's memoirs, she says it took K seven years to switch from calling her 'Mrs. Zimbalist' to 'Maria'.)
-In his caring way, he asked me about my life.
-We laughed and talked about mountain climbing - I was an enthusiastic alpinist - and a variety of other things.
-Pointing to the panorama outside I said, "I have climbed all the peaks in sight."
-He in turn pointed at the
+He later told me that it took him a long time to tutoyer, to speak in familiar terms with someone, and I

 4 Mary Zimbalist first heard of K in 1944 and began her association with him in 1965.
 For 21 years she was his personal secretary and travelling companion.
 She was a founding trustee of KFT and of Krishnamurti Foundation of America (KFA), established in California in 1969.
 She died in 2008 at the age of 93.
-Interviews with her are freely available at inthepresenceofk.org, and she wrote In the Presence of Krishnamurti: Mary's Unfinished Book.
+Interviews with her are freely available at inthepresence of k.org, and she wrote In the Presence of Krishnamurti: Mary's Unfinished Book.